Green Mountain Club

 • To learn from previous thru-hikers, check out our End-to-Ender Panel.

 • For a list of transportation options — including public, commercial, and private listings — check out the End-to-Ender’s Guide.
-You can also email the Visitor Center for a list of public transport options.
-Be aware that many places are closed or have limited capacity due to pandemic conditions; please confirm with service providers beforehand.
+You can also email the Visitor Center for a list of private shuttle drivers.

 What Sorts of Permits do I Need?